ibrahimchowdhuryECE/syntient-health/README.md

 The platform consists of five core services:

+**NOTE** UPDATE THIS DOCK.
+WHAT CURSOR DID WAS CREATE KUBERNETES, SDKS...I DONT THINK WE NEED THIS NOW.
+WE CAN USE DOCKER FOR OUR APP AND JUST RUN IT ON A SITE OR SMT?

 - **Orchestrator (ORCH)**: Java Spring Boot service - HTTP REST API, source of truth, routes calls
 - **Diagnosis Model (DM)**: Python FastAPI service - triage/urgency evaluation
 - **Medical Assistant Model (MAM)**: Python FastAPI service - follow-up questions/messages